Roy-lab/Roadmap_RegulatoryVariation/README.md

 #Significant interaction calling

-#Scoring nodes based on significant interactions with SNPs
+#Scoring nodes based on significant interactions with SNPs: The code for mapping significant interactions to SNPs and scoring the genes based on their significant interactions with SNPs is provided in the mapregionpa

 #Network Generation